 Welcome to McMaster’s Canada 150 Research Chair

-The Faculty is pleased to welcome Jonathan Pruitt, McMaster’s Canada 150 Research Chair in Biological Dystopias.
-Pruitt, an internationally recognized evolutionary ecologist, will be joining McMaster University on July 1 as a member of the Department of Psychology, Neuroscience & Behaviour.
+The Department of Psychology, Neuroscience & Behaviour welcomes Jonathan Pruitt, McMaster’s Canada 150 Research Chair in Biological Dystopias.
+Pruitt, an internationally recognized evolutionary ecologist, will be joining McMaster University on July 1 as a member of our Department.
 He comes to McMaster from the University of California, Santa Barbara.

 The Canada 150 Research Chair program is designed to help Canadian universities attract the world’s top researchers and scholars to Canada.
 In total, 24 Canada 150 Research Chairs were appointed across Canada.
 Pruitt’s appointment was announced by the Minister of Science and Minister of Sport and Persons with Disabilities, Kirsty Duncan at a ceremony in Ottawa in March.